 A Roof vacuum is not the kind of operation you do as a DIY project.
 The roof dust while doing the roof vacuum is generally very agitated, and if you are not wearing the correct protective gear while doing a roof vacuum, it could be very harmful to your health.

 Standard vacuum machines are not able to do a roof vacuum.
-Industrial roof vacuum machines with long hoses need to be used for roof vacuum.
+Therefore, industrial roof vacuum machines with long hoses need to be used for roof vacuum.

 The correct dust masks are essential when a roof vacuum is taking place.